Wordsmithery: ignite your #writing with best-selling-author metrics

 When I first started, I suffered some backlash from my writing friends.
 The common sentiment was this:

 But I’m not proud.
 With a clear and honest assessment of my skills, I realized if I wanted to make money at ghostwriting, I needed help.
 Grammarly was my first dive into machine editing tools, and it helped with my grammar, but not writing style or word grooming.
-Then I climbed onboard the ProWriting Aid train, and though I have my issue with certain of their metrics, I use it to edit every word I produce.
+Then I climbed onboard the ProWriting Aid train, and though I have an issue with certain of their metrics, I use it to edit every word I produce.
 Analyze My Writing was the next go-to I employed in my roster of machine warriors.
 Here, I check the Lexical Density of my work and have employed it in line-by-line edits.
-I flirted with AutoCrit but found at the time the interface too cumbersome to produce work quickly and the app too pricey for my parsimonious heart.
+I flirted with AutoCrit but found the interface too cumbersome to produce work quickly and the app too pricey for my parsimonious heart.
 It has since improved, but I still don’t want to part with the cash.
 However, I continue to utilize the free version to scope areas to improve on, then shift back to PWA for the editing.
 For a while, I used Hemingway, and while it’s useful, I found it gutted too much content to make the writing sparkle.
 I don’t recommend it for fiction writing, except for the rare passages where readability is too complex for enjoyable reading.
-And then I stumbled on Expresso App, and the heaven opened, and angels sang.
-Okay, that’s overstating the case, but Expresso has something I have not discovered in other machine editors, and that’s the weak verb analysis.
+And then I stumbled on Expresso App, the heavens opened and angels sang.
+Okay, that’s overstating the case, but Expresso has something I have not discovered in other machine editors, and that’s weak verb analysis.
 Go, Express App!

 But Beth, you ask, how do you know what marks to hit when you edit?